All in One View

 Accessibility

-Accessibility means reducing barriers to use of your research software or participation in the development community on the basis of expeirencing a disability or other social factors.
+Accessibility means reducing barriers to use of your research software.
+There should be no avoidable blockers for participation in the development community for those experiencing a disability or other social factors.
 When writing documentation for your code, consider how you can adapt your writing style and present information in a way that means that everyone can interact with it by expending the same amount of time and energy, regardless of their relative abilities.

 While this is a broad topic, some general tips to consider when authoring software documentation in a research context are: